-The first national organization for women, Pi Beta Phi, was founded in 1867 at Monmouth College in Monmouth, Illinois.
+Pi Beta Phi (ΠΒΦ) is a collegiate women's fraternity which was founded on April 28, 1867 at Monmouth College in Monmouth, Illinois.
 The twelve founders had a vision to form the first national secret society for women at a time when only five state universities admitted women.

 Pi Phi’s always find time to spend together whether it’s getting lunch between classes, coffee breaks, late night study parties in the library, or getting ready for social events.
 As a Pi Phi, you’ll always have a sister by your side.

 Pi Phi hosts a variety of sisterhood events for its members.
-In the past year, events have included bowling, craft night, cookie decorating, potluck dinners, secret Santa and gift exchange parties, movie nights, haunted house and hayride adventures, and apple picking.
+In the past year, events have included laser tag, craft nights, painting classes, ice skating, cookie decorating, potluck dinners, secret Santa and gift exchange parties, movie nights, trips to Skyzone trampoline park, and apple picking.

 Recent Villanova University Awards